 You should not include salary requirements in your cover letter unless the job posting clearly asks you to include them.
 Usually, salary negotiations occur after the hiring manager has offered you the job.

-However, job postings sometimes do explicitly request you to include your salary requirements in your cover letter.
+However, job postings sometimes do request your salary requirements in your cover letter.
+Here, we explain how to include this information professionally.

 The final paragraph of this cover letter is a great example of how to include salary requirements because it: